This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 On the auspicious day of Ram Navami, devotees immerse themselves in prayers, stories, and recitals from the epic of Ramayan and hold special pujas and aartis.
 It is a tradition in many parts of the country to wash (bathe) miniature idols of Ram, deck them up in clothes and ornaments, and place them in a cradle.

-Bhajan and kirtan programs are held in temples and homes where artists perform songs and acts dedicated to Lord Ram.
+On the birthday of Lord Rama, bhajan and kirtan programs are held in temples and homes where artists perform songs and acts dedicated to Lord Ram.
 Special discussion and reading sessions are organized by religious institutions, followed by community meals and charitable events.

 Disciples observe a fast for the day in the honor of their god.
 While some choose to abstain from food and water in totality, some limit their meals to preparations of sabudana, panakam and neer mor (in South India), and salads.